To be eligible to apply for semester study abroad, a student must:

-All students interested in a Penn State Law semester study abroad program must submit the following documents via e-mail to the Assistant Dean for Graduate and International Programs, by the end of the first week in February, 5 p.m. for study abroad opportunities for the following fall semester and by the end of the first week in September, 5 p.m. for study abroad opportunities for the following spring semester.
+All students interested in a Penn State Law semester study abroad program must submit the following documents via e-mail to the LL.M.
+Academic Advisor, by the end of the first week in February, 5 p.m. for study abroad opportunities for the following fall semester and by the end of the first week in September, 5 p.m. for study abroad opportunities for the following spring semester.

 - Statement of purpose and proposed program of study for each semester study abroad for which students would like to be considered.